CellMechLab/nanoindentation/README.md

 ## Supported filetypes
-At the moment the software is able to open Nanosurf exported files (TXT) and Optics11 Chiaro and Piuma TXT files (both old and nw versions are supported)
+At the moment the software is able to open Nanosurf exported files (TXT) and Optics11 Chiaro and Piuma TXT files (both old and new versions are supported)

 ## Installation
 This program is in a very early alpha, so no installer is provided.
 It requires a Python 3 environment with the